Caring For Your Hair and Scalp During Treatment

 Sonya: One area that might prove challenging is your nostrils.
 Chemo drugs have the effect of drying out and dehydrating our body.
 This combined with hair loss can mean extremely dry, cracking and painful skin inside your nostrils.

-A very simple and comforting solution for me was using petroleum jelly.
+A very simple and comforting solution for me was regularly clearing my nostrils of dust and other particles with saline spray, and moisturizing them with petroleum jelly.
 I would dab a tiny amount of petroleum jelly onto a Q-tip and coat the inside of my nostrils throughout the day.
 I recommend this petroleum jelly because of its organic ingredients and hygienic packaging.
+I like this saline spray because it is non-habit forming and can be used as often as needed.

 Brilliantly: Having a routine is helpful.
 For women who are wearing wigs, are there special things they should be doing?